rdormer/yanbi-ml/README.md

 ## Bags (of words)

 A bag of words is a just a Hash of word counts (a multi-set of word frequencies, to ML folk).
 This makes a useful abstraction because you can use it with more than one kind of classifier, and because the bag provides a natural location for various kinds of pre-processing you might want to do to the words (features) of the text before training with or classifying them.
+Although a single bag can contain as many documents as you want, in practice it's a good idea to treat word bags as corresponding to a single document.

 A handful of classes are provided: